CRAIG V. SPENCER

 - Undergraduate Research Advisor for James Bailey, Ran Ji, Christopher Richardson, Jonathan Stacks, and Hee-Sung Yang, Kansas State University

-- Academic Advisor and Teaching Advisor for Numerous Students, Kansas State University
+- Undergraduate Academic Advisor, Temporary Graduate Advisor, and Graduate Teaching Advisor for Numerous Students, Kansas State University

 - Member of the Calculus Textbook Committee, the S. T. Parker Mathematical Competition Committee, the Kansas Collegiate Mathematics Competition Committee, and Three Hiring Committees, Kansas State University